 Survivor benefits are payable to qualified survivors upon the death of an active, vested member.
 Eligible spouse survivors receive a survivor annuity that is based on the member's years of service credit prior to their death, and minor child survivors receive a percentage of the member's highest salary earned.
-ATRS also provides a lump sum death benefit for active and retired members with 10 or more years of credited service.
-The amount for contributory members will be up to \$10,000 and up to \$6,667 for noncontributory members.
-The amount will be prorated for members who have both contributory and non-contributory service, however, members with 15 or more years of contributory service will receive the full \$10,000.
+ATRS also provides a lump sum death benefit for active and retired members with 10 or more years of actual service.
+The minimum benefit amount is \$6,667 and an additional amount is provided based on the member's retirement date and years of contributory service up to a \$10,000 maximum.